 We celebrate the death of Stephen at Christmas time because giving one's life for Christ is the logical conclusion to the Gospel.
 In a certain sense, one could say that the first seven chapters of the Acts of the Apostles, written by Saint Luke and ending with the death of Stephen, are the final chapters of Luke's Gospel.
 From that point on, the Apostles would spread out throughout the world, establishing Churches, baptizing converts, ordaining priests and bishops; all but one of them would, one by one, also give their lives in martyrdom for Christ, until that day that the emperor Constantine would convert to Christianity and make it the law of the land.

 What I would offer for your reflection today is to view all this in light of the current situation in which we find ourselves as a Church.
-For almost the last two hundred years Christianity held a prominent place in our country; but, what was once a Christian country clearly isn't any longer, and it seems we are entering into a new era of Christian persecution.
-Abortion and other sins against human life are so common that even Catholics now think it's their prerogative to decide such issues for themselves; in state after state marriage is being redefined so as to make the family, the very cell of Christian society, a thing of the past; the moral teachings of the Gospel are openly ridiculed in almost every form of entertainment media; the Holy Priesthood is viewed with suspicion; and all over the world, it seems, ISIS is massacring Christians while the rest of the world just sits by and watches.
+For almost the last two hundred years Christianity held a prominent place in our country; but, what was once a Christian country clearly isn't any longer, and it seems we are entering into a new era of scandal and human failings that has tarnished the reputation of the Church even among the most devout.
+The old persecutions also remain: abortion and other sins against human life are so common that even Catholics now think it's their prerogative to decide such issues for themselves; in state after state marriage is being redefined so as to make the family, the very cell of Christian society, a thing of the past; the moral teachings of the Gospel are openly ridiculed in almost every form of entertainment media; the Holy Priesthood is viewed with suspicion (not without reason).
 And in a climate such as this, it is very easy to become despondent, and see nothing but a bleak future for our Church, our country and our world.
 But I would challenge that.
 I choose, instead, to see something extraordinary happening.